 Like most of the extensions, we list here, getting the SaferVPN Chrome extension is easy.
 All you have to do is access it by going to the Chrome Web Store.
 When ready, click on the button that says “Add to Chrome” and then “add the extension.”
 When it is finished, close Chrome and re-open.
 Now, you should see the SaferVPN icon in the top-hand corner.
 Click on it and enter your credentials.
 Next, select your region and move the slider to the right to connect.

 Speeds are important for VPN usage, whether you are testing a browser version or a stand-alone version.
 In the images below, you can see our results.
 This speed test shows that the browser connection is faster than it is normally.
 That indicates that the service may be compressing data to get higher speeds.

-SaferVPN provides a good value, nice interface, and a decent sized network.
+SaferVPN provides a good value, a nice interface, and a decent-sized network.
 You can connect to the Chrome extension and more with a single VPN account for just $3.49 a month with a 2-year subscription.
-Yet the leaks keep us from recommending the Chrome extension for those who need privacy protection.
+Yet, the leaks keep us from recommending the Chrome extension for those who need privacy protection.